pdee/pdee/doc/commands-python-mode.rst

 py-execute-region-default
 -------------------------
 Send the region to the systems default Python interpreter.
-See also `py-execute-region'.

 py-execute-region-dedicated
 ---------------------------